Where to Surf on the Great Ocean Road

 • Apollo Bay Beach: Known for its calmer waters and scenic views, Apollo Bay is another excellent spot for beginner surfers.
 The long beach provides ample space for practising your first waves.

 • Lorne Main Beach: A bustling destination with ample space for surfing and swimming.
-The main beach is perfect for catching gentle waves, though swimmers should stay clear of the flagged areas.
+The main beach is perfect for catching gentle waves, though surfers should stay clear of the flagged areas.

 • Black Nose Point, Portland: This location offers challenging surf conditions suitable for experienced surfers.
 The rugged landscape and consistent swells make it an exciting spot for adventure seekers.